vuex-asr/vuex-asr/docs/learn-by-example/namespacing.md

 ## code organisation

 There are many reasons as much as ways to organise your code.
 And I'm not here to tell you how to organise it.
-But in order to be able to organise it, you need at least to be able to namespace the aspects of your application.
+A great help in organising code is by using namespaces to address the different aspects of your application.

 ## vuex namespacing

 Since VUEX offers you an out-of-the box solution to organise your store, vuex-asr follows this and enables you to namespace your store objects as well.

+## namespace convention for all binders

+The examples in this chapter illustrate how you could implement namespacing with `asr-bind-state`, but the convention is the same for all of the binders:
+- asr-bind-state
+- asr-bind-getters
+- asr-bind-mutations
+- asr-bind-actions
+- asr-bind-config

+## example

 Let's take a look at the [previous example](./aliasing.html) and extend our store with a User Module:
 ```js{5,11}